fuyubear/mu-feed/README.md

 Now you will want to go to your [Vercel dashboard](https://vercel.com/dashboard), and click New Project.

 Select the repository you imported.
-Do not fill out any fields.
-Then click Deploy.
+Do not fill out any fields, then click Deploy.

 Now go to your [GitHub repositories](https://github.com/settings/repositories) and locate the repository you imported.